-Research consistently shows that visual social posts get more shares, engagement and clicks.
+Research consistently shows that visual social posts get more shares, engagement, and clicks.

 No surprise here, social media is a visual place.

 Here are a few basic pointers for making the most of the visuals in your social media posts.
-If you have any specific question, feel free to reach out to me for more information.
+If you have any specific questions, feel free to reach out to me for more information.

 - Always use the correct size for your visual – otherwise, the overall effect can be lost.
 Social media platforms are constantly changing how big, how small, how wide, and how tall.
 Here is a link to a 2023 “cheat sheet” – however, I do suggest that you do a search every few months to see if anything has changed.

 - Don’t have any programs on your computer to work with your images?
 I use this free online service which works almost exactly like Adobe photoshop: Photopea Another option for creating graphics could be Canva

 - If you don’t have a compelling image – then search for one in a copyright-free image library.

 - Always keep the images pertinent to the subject matter.
 Puppies and cute animals work like a charm – but if they have nothing to do with the subject — it could be considered clickbait.